kvz/environmental/README.md

 - You can group/save them into files and keep them out of version control

 One downside of environment variables is that there is little convention and syntactic sugar in the high-level languages.
+It doesn't feel atomic and you think it's more likely to let you down.
 This module attempts to change that.

 Environmental doesn't: